 What is an Addiction Intervention?

 More often than not, individuals who need the help of addiction treatment won’t wish to get the help they need.
 This may be a result of denial or even honestly not wanting to stop the use of drugs.
-Fortunately, for friends and family, interventions are available to help encourage loved ones to get the help they need.
-Interventions are structured and schedules sit down meetings between the loved ones of an addicted individual, an intervention specialist, and the addicted individual him/herself.
-By the use of storytelling, expression, and boundary setting, interventions are successful in influencing an individual’s decision about getting help through addiction treatment.
+Fortunately, for friends and family, an addiction intervention can help to encourage loved ones to get the help they need.
+Interventions are structured and scheduled sit down meetings between the loved ones of an addicted individual, an intervention specialist, and the addicted individual him/herself.
+Through the use of storytelling, expression, and boundary setting, interventions are successful in influencing an individual’s decision about getting help through addiction treatment.
 Can your loved one benefit from a drug addiction intervention?

 How Do I Know if My Loved One Could Benefit from an Addiction Intervention?

 Individuals who can benefit from an intervention are already dependent or addicted to their drug of choice.
 And, they may be exhibiting a denial of their drug abuse problem.
 Signs of addiction and dependency include:

 - Avoiding responsibilities and family events